Minimal Fibrations of Hyperbolic 3-manifolds: Non-existence of quasi-area-minimizing fibrations

-We would like to find a fiber that comes close to $\gamma_j \subset M_j$ but does not intersect $\gamma_j $.
-While such a fiber may not exist, we can find a component of a fiber in a tubular neighborhood of $\gamma_j $ that has this property.
+We now look for a fiber in $M_j$ that comes close to $\gamma_j \subset M_j$ but does not intersect $\gamma_j $.
+It is not clear that such a fiber exists, since it is possible that every fiber might intersect $\gamma_j $.
+However we can always find a component $X_j$ of the intersection of a fiber with the solid torus $N_j$ that has this property.